 A family recipe, rather cheap and tasty, Basque chicken can also be a little headache when it comes to marrying it with a wine.
 White meat often calls for a white wine, but in this recipe the chicken is associated with strong-tasting vegetables such as onion, garlic, peppers, which in turn call for a red wine.
 Who will win?
 Which wine to pair with Basque chicken?

 Let's not embark on a great sommelier lesson.
 Here is a little secret that will save you when you have a doubt about the harmony of a wine with a dish according to its origin.
 A regional dish generally goes very well with the wine (or even the drink) that is produced in the same region.

 What could be more natural than to go and look for wines from the South-West!
 And the red wines of the South-West go very well as long as these wines are not too woody but remain on aromas and beautiful notes of red and black fruits.

 Regional red wines recommended with Basque chicken: Irouleguy, Madiran or Saint-Mont.
 Also a Béarn or a Côtes-de-Duras.

-And if you prefer Loire wines, the pepper notes of Cabernet Franc will go well with the dish provided you choose a rather warm vintage to find a certain structure and noble tannins in the wine.
+And if you prefer Loire wines, the pepper notes of the Cabernet Franc will go quite well with the dish provided you choose a rather warm vintage to find a certain structure and noble tannins in the wine.

 Red wines from the Loire Valley recommended with Basque chicken: Chinon, Saumur-Champigny, Bourgueil, Saint-Nicolas de Bourgueil.

-Southern red wines recommended with Basque chicken: Châteauneuf-du-Pape, Gigondas, Bandol, Pic-Saint-Loup, Fitou
+Southern red wines recommended with Basque chicken: Châteauneuf-du-Pape, Gigondas, Bandol, Pic-Saint-Loup, Fitou.

-Enjoy your meal and good tasting!
+Enjoy your meal and have a good tasting!